surge-synthesizer/surge/README.md

 ### Building for Raspberry Pi

-SurgeXT builds natively on a RaspberryPI on 64 bit operating systems.
-Install your compiler toolchain and run the standard cmake commands.
-SurgeXT will *not* build on 32 bit raspberry pi systems, giving an error in the Spring Reverb and elsewhere in DSP code.
-If you would like to work on fixing this, see the comment in CMakeLists.txt or drop on our discord or github.
+Surge XT builds natively on 64-bit Raspberry Pi operating systems.
+Install your compiler toolchain and run the standard CMake commands.
+Surge XT will *not* build on 32-bit Raspberry Pi systems, giving an error in Spring Reverb and elsewhere in DSP code.
+If you would like to work on fixing this, see the comment in CMakeLists.txt or drop us a line on our Discord or GitHub.

-As of June 2023, though, the gcc in some distributions has an apparent bug which generates a specious warning which we promote to an error.
-We found Surge compiles cleanly with `gcc (Debian 10.2.1-6) 10.2.1 20210110` but not with others.
+As of June 2023, though, gcc in some distributions has an apparent bug which generates a specious warning which we promote to an error.
+We found Surge XT compiles cleanly with `gcc (Debian 10.2.1-6) 10.2.1 20210110`, but not with others.
-Surge also compiles with clang 11.
-The error in question takes the form
+Surge XT also compiles with Clang 11.
+The error in question takes the form:

 ```
 /home/pi/Documents/github/surge/libs/sst/sst-filters/include/sst/filters/QuadFilterUnit_Impl.h:539:26: error: requested alignment 16 is larger than 8 [-Werror=attributes]
      int DTi alignas(16)[4], SEi alignas(16)[4];
 ```

-If you get that error and are working on PI your options are
+If you get that error and are working on RPi, your options are:

 1. Change to a gcc version which doesn't mis-tag that as an error
-2. Use clang rather than gcc as detailed below
+2. Use Clang instead of gcc, as detailed below
-3. Figure out how to suppress that error in cmake just for gcc on pi; send us a pull request.
+3. Figure out how to suppress that error in CMake just for gcc on Raspberry Pi and send us a pull request

-To build with clang
+To build with Clang:

 ```bash
 sudo apt install clang
 cmake -Bignore/s13clang -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++
 cmake --build ignore/s13clang --target surge-xt_Standalone --parallel 3
 ```

-worked recently.

 ### Cross-compiling for aarch64